 Choosing Your Employee-Rights Lawyer

 Deciding when and how to choose your lawyer is a critical first step.
 You’ll find many ads on Google, Yahoo and on other sites.
+You’ll see ads on buses, billboards and on TV and radio.
 But there are some things you should know about these ads.

-First, many ads don’t tell you all you need to know.
-Ads for employment lawyers don’t usually say how many cases the lawyer has handled.
+Second, many ads don’t tell you all you need to know.
+Ads for employment lawyers don’t say how many cases the lawyer has handled.
 (Information about my background below.)
 Second, the ads often don’t tell you whether the lawyer also represents organizations against people like you.
 (Neither I nor my firm represent employers.)
-Third, ads often don’t reveal that the “employee-rights lawyers” may spend most of their time on other cases: auto accidents, dog bites, real estate, criminal cases and so on.
+Third, ads often don’t reveal that the “employee-rights lawyers” may spend no more than a tiny amount of time handling employment cases.
+Most of their time is spent on unrelated work: auto accidents, dog bites, hurricanes, real estate, criminal cases and so on.
 (My practice is limited to employee rights.)

 I represent employees only.
 No one in my firm represents employers.
 My work is dedicated solely to helping victims of injustice, retaliation, and discrimination.
 I don’t handle cases that take time away from that.
 And we work on a contingency basis, which means we only recover if you do.
 We don’t ask you to pay us a retainer.
 We don’t ask you to pay us by the hour.